About the Journal

 The Journal of Somaesthetics is a peer-reviewed, online, academic research journal devoted to research that advances the interdisciplinary field of somaesthetics, understood as the critical study and meliorative cultivation of the experience and performance of the living body (or soma) as a site of sensory appreciation (aesthesis) and creative self-stylization

-The Journal of Somaesthetics figures in the Danish BFI (Bibliometric Research Indicator) list as a level one journal.
+The Journal of Somaesthetics figures in bibliometric research systems of various European countries.
 The Journal of Somaesthetics is Elsevier Scopus indexed.

 The Journal of Somaesthetics is funded by: